Commonly asked / FAQ

 A: See our Wedding Deals Tariff page for all our Wedding Packages, including the regular tariff, mid-week weddings and late availability weddings.

-Wedding Breakfast and Welcome Drinks @ £50 per guest (2017 Weddings) for a minimum of 50, and £17.00 per guest for the Evening Wedding Buffet.
+Wedding Breakfast and Welcome Drinks are £50 per guest (2018-2020 Weddings) above the first 50, and £17.00 per guest for the recommended Evening Wedding Buffet.

 You need 50 guests staying overnight at £75 B&B each to qualify for the Special Wedding Package.
-Or 125 to your Wedding Breakfast for the same rate under the Members Wedding Package.
+Or 125 at your Wedding Breakfast for the full benefits under the Members Wedding Package.

-It is the B&B use under the Special Wedding Package (SWP) - and the Midweek Wedding Package (MWP) - that allows you to have the castle wedding venue exclusive for free.
-SWP is our most popular discount package as it encourages weddings to have all their guests for the day and night, all staying under one roof together.
-See the Special Wedding Package here.
+The Weekend Wedding Package is our most popular discount wedding package as it encourages couples to have all their guests for the day and night, all staying under one roof together.
+See Special Wedding Package.